Typically offered on Wednesday and Saturday, however, we often can put together charters on other days with a party of 6 or more, please inquire.

 Ni’ihau has the most amazing labyrinth network of lava tubes in the state.
 Mouths of the tubes are 100ft. wide and extend back 150ft+ only to drop into another passageway.
 Huge underwater erosional sea caves, and arches change the colors around you.
 This is topography that will blow your mind.
 It is the only dive destination in the world where you have an excellent chance to swim with the most endangered marine mammals in US waters, the Hawaiian Monk Seal.
 We mix up our dives sites, so please refer to the dive site menu for dive site options.

-Our group size is small, 6 divers on Dive Rocket and 8 divers on Kaimanu.
+Our group size is small with a maximum of 9 divers on Kaimanu.
 With so few of us getting in the water, oftentimes marine mammals, fish, and elasmobranchs (sharks and rays) come right up to us!
 With proper diver etiquette advised in advance, divers get fantastic photo opportunities found at no other time.
 The charter is a marine ecology tour, and your guide will be with the group at all times, pointing out rare species.

 The adventure is all about YOU and YOUR encounters, and we try to put you in the right place at the right time.
 Snorkeling during the surface intervals can give you visions of a lifetime and that’s what we try to do for you!

 We also feed you very well.
 Over the years, hot pizza has been enjoyed by all.
-We are mixing up the menu a bit, adding in soup, salads and fruits.
+We are mixing up the menu a bit, adding in soup and fruits.
 This is great for our returning divers who come back every year.
 Find out what’s on the menu this year!